rubensa/docker-ubuntu-systemd/README.md

 ## Start

-If you run the container without -rm you can start it again like this:
+If you run the container without --rm you can start it again like this:

 ```
 #!/usr/bin/env bash